vdhamer/Photo-Club-Hub/.github/README.md

 ## The User Interface Screens
 <ul>

-- The `prelude` screen shows an opening animation Clicking outside the central image brings you to the main `Portfolios` screen.
+- The `Prelude` screen shows an opening animation Clicking outside the central image brings you to the main `Portfolios` screen.

 - The `Portfolios` screen lists the available portfolios